-NSSE: The goal is that the value for the Computer Science program is greater than or equal to "Mean - Std.
-Deviation."
+ETS Major Field Test in Computer Science: Each student must take the ETS in Computer Science by the middle of the semester in which s/he plans to graduate.
+The program goal is that the value for the Computer Science program is greater than or equal to -Mean - Std.
+Deviation.

-Level II:

-Course Grades: 75% of students should score greater than or equal to their overall GPA in their Computer Science classes.
-All of the 1000-level or above courses in Computer Science, Mathematics, Business, and Art that are required for the B.A. or the minor must be completed with an average grade of C or better.

-Level III:

-- CLA/MAPP: The goal is that the value for the Computer Science program is greater than or equal to "Mean Std.
-Deviation." - ETS Proficiency Profile: The goal is that the value for the Computer Science program is greater than or equal to "Mean Std.
-Deviation." - Graduation Rate: The goal is 100% of non-transfer students graduating within four (4) years and 100% of transfer students or students with a double major graduating within six (6) years. - Programming Exam: This exam is based on the concepts learned in CSCI 1990 and 2990 and is taken at the end of the semester in which the student completes CSCI 2990.
+Programming Exam: This exam is based on the concepts learned in CSCI 1990 and 2990 and is taken at the end of the semester in which the student completes CSCI 2990.
 The exam is timed and supervised by the CSCI 2990 instructor.
-The goal is for 100% of students to make a B- or greater. - Ethics: As part of CSCI 2990, students will write a five-page research paper about issues in computer ethics and how that relates to the LaGrange College Honor Code.
-Another goal is that no Computer Science major will have an Honor Code violation. - Portfolio: Satisfactory completion of an assessment portfolio to be composed by each Computer Science senior.
+The program goal is for 100% of students to make a B- or greater.

+Ethics: As part of CSCI 2990, students will write a five-page research paper about issues in computer ethics and how that relates to the LaGrange College Honor Code.
+Another goal is that no Computer Science major will have an Honor Code violation.

+Portfolio: Satisfactory completion of an assessment portfolio to be composed by each Computer Science senior.
 The portfolio is a collection of what the students deem to be their best pieces of work done in Computer Science and an explanation of why.
-The requirement is that 100% of students successfully complete this portfolio. - Senior Seminar: Satisfactory performance by the student in delivering a presentation to faculty and students on a topic that they have researched themselves, or a presentation of what they did and learned if they had an internship.
-100% of seniors are required to do this. - Graduate School Track: Percentage of graduates accepted for graduate school.
-Employment: Goal is for at least 50% to be employed in a computer-related job within a month of graduation.
+The requirement is that 100% of students successfully complete this portfolio.

+Senior Seminar: Satisfactory performance by the student in delivering a presentation to faculty and students on a topic that they have researched themselves, or a presentation of what they did and learned if they had an internship.
+100% of seniors are required to do this.
-Level IV:

-Alumni Giving: Goal is for at least 5% of graduates to contribute.